 - Application to Receive the Degree

 All Ph.D. students are assigned by the Director of Graduate Studies a Major Advisor from the Department of English upon matriculation.
 Associate Advisors may be members of any university department.
 Courses to be taken and all additional program policies should be discussed with the Major Advisor.
 Students may change Major or Associate advisors at any time (for example, when selecting an appropriate examination committee).
-Forms to change Advisory Committee members are available in the Graduate English Office and online.
+Forms to change Advisory Committee members are available in the Graduate English Office and at the Grad School website.